afsc-assessments/ebswp_2023/doc/EBSpollock.md

 than zero degrees.
 In 2019, the mean bottom temperature was the warmest during the period the survey has occurred (since 1982;  Fig. \ref{fig:bts_temp}).
-In 2020 the survey was canceled and detailed data were unavailable.
-The 2020 Ecosystem report (Siddon 2020) contains model estimates of temperature distributions for the region and indicates that the bottom temperatures and cold pool extent were about average in 2020.
+In 2020 the survey was canceled and detailed data were unavailable (although the 2020 Ecosystem report (Siddon 2020) contains model estimates of temperature distributions for the region and indicates that the bottom temperatures and cold pool extent were about average).
+In 2021, the temperatures on bottom were above average again with a relatively constricted cold pool extent.

 The AFSC has expanded the area covered by the bottom trawl survey over time.
 In 1987 the "standard survey area" comprising 6 main strata was increased farther to the northwest and covered in all subsequent years.
 These two northern strata have varied in estimated pollock abundance.
-In 2019 about 9\% of the pollock biomass was found in these strata compared to a long term average of 5\% (Table \ref{tab:bts_biom}).
+In 2021 about 9\% of the pollock biomass was found in these strata compared to a long term average of 5\% (Table \ref{tab:bts_biom}).
 Importantly, this region is contiguous with the Russian border and the NBS region, and measures to increase consideration of those regions